Sandra Bezic: Skating career

 Bezic competed in Canadian national competitions and international competitions from 1967 to 1975.
+She, with her brother, was a five-time national champion in pairs and came in fifth place at the 1974 Worlds Championships.

 In 1975, during training for the 1976 Olympics, she tore her ankle ligaments and had to forgo the 1976 Olympics.
 She turned professional in 1976.

-Bezic choreographed the competitive programs skated by many Olympic and World champions, including Barbara Underhill and Paul Martini (1984 Worlds), Brian Boitano (1988 Winter Olympics), Kristi Yamaguchi (1992 Winter Olympics), Kurt Browning (1993 Worlds), and Tara Lipinski (1998 Winter Olympics).
-She has also choreographed programs for Jill Trenary, Chen Lu, Joannie Rochette, Yuna Kim, Takahiko Kozuka, Jeremy Abbott (2015) and other skaters.

 Bezic served as a commentator for NBC during the 2002, 2006, 2010, and 2014 Olympic games, the World Figure Skating Championships during the early 1990s, and numerous other skating events broadcast by NBC and CBC over the years.

-For several years she was the director, co-producer, and choreographer for Stars on Ice, for which she won an Emmy Award in 2003.
+For several years Bezic was the director, co-producer, and choreographer for Stars on Ice, for which she won an Emmy Award in 2003.
 She has also choreographed for several television figure skating specials including Canvas of Ice, Carmen on Ice, and You Must Remember This.

+Bezic worked with several elite skaters as a choreographer, including Brian Boitano in 1988 and Kurt Browning in 1994.
+Figure skating historian James R. Hines called Browning's free skating program, which Bezic choreographed and Browning used at the 1994 Olympics in Lillehammer "one of figure skating's most memorable" programs.

 Bezic is the author of The Passion to Skate (ISBN 1-57036-375-7), (ISBN 0-83626452-5).
 She also served as a judge on the CBC television program Battle of the Blades in each season.

 She is credited as Marlon Brando's skating coach in The Freshman (1990) and appears with him in the skating rink scene.

+As a choreographer

+Bezic choreographed the competitive programs skated by many Olympic and World champions, including: